 The domestic beer industry, other than Better Beers, has experienced a slight decline in shipments over the last ten years.
 The Company believes that this slower growth is due to both declining alcohol consumption per person in the population and increased competition from wine and spirits companies.
 If beer consumption in general were to come into disfavor among domestic drinkers, or if the domestic beer industry were subjected to significant additional governmental regulations, the Company's business could be materially adversely affected.

-Certain states are considering or have passed changes to regulations allowing the sale and distribution of marijuana.
-It is possible that such changes could adversely impact the demand for the Company's products.
+Certain states are considering or have passed laws and regulations that allow the sale and distribution of marijuana.
+It is possible that legal marijuana usage could adversely impact the demand for the Company's products.